 Unfortunately, we dropped a clanger and ended up on a tour guidée, the last one of the day.

 We have a general rule that we don’t do guided tours, only those where you can wander round freely at your own pace, the tour libre.
 This is because our French is not good enough to keep up with most of the tour guides.

 If they are aware they have non-French speakers in the group, some guides will make an effort to speak more slowly and clearly, or even repeat some of the information in English at the end of each section.
 This is always most helpful and very much appreciated.

-Unfortunately, on this day the lady who meets and greets visitors led us briskly towards the little chapel where a tour was already under way.
-As we sped across the courtyard we said that we didn’t realise it was not a visite libre and couldn’t we please just wander around by ourselves.
+Unfortunately, on this day the lady who meets and greets visitors led us briskly towards the little chapel where a tour was already under way and we were committed!

-She assured us that not only was this out of the question but it was no problem, the guide spoke good English so we would be in good hands.
+She assured us that the guide spoke good English so we would be in good hands.

 The walls of the chapel were painted with a beautiful fresco, depicting the story of the nativity and the life of Christ in chronological order.
-The guide spoke very quickly and directly to the other visitors, completely ignoring us and answered interminable questions such as what kind of paint was used, how the painting survived the damp and so on.
-After spending thirty minutes listening to him explain every brushstroke in great detail we were losing the will to live and whilst his back was momentarily turned, we made our escape.
+After spending thirty minutes listening to the guide explain every brushstroke in great detail we were losing the will to live and whilst his back was momentarily turned, we made our escape.
 We couldn’t face having to struggle our way through the rest of the tour.